 The Roma Pass and other City Passes offer a wide range of services for every need.
 In addition to museum tickets, various cards offer audio guides, Vatican Museums tickets, guided tours in St. Peter’s Basilica, public transport, airport transfers or hop on hop off buses.

-Popular passes include the Roma Pass, the Omnia Card and the Rome Tourist Card.
+Popular passes are the Roma Pass, the Omnia Card and the Rome Tourist Card.

-The Rome Tourist Card does not include public transport and you can get all tickets online.
+The Rome Tourist Card does not include public transport and is delivered online.

 The Roma Pass

-Children up to the age of 10 travel free on public transport in Rome accompanied by an adult.
-For the older children you can buy day passes or multi-day passes.
-Metrebus tickets online>
+Children up to the age of 10 travel for free on public transport in Rome when accompanied by an adult.
+For the older children you can buy day tickets or multi-day tickets.
+Information on public transport in Rome>

-Small children have free entry to the museums of the municipality of Rome.
+Young children have free entry to the museums of the Municipality of Rome.
 Children from the age of 6 pay a reduced admission price.
-The museums of the municipality of Rome include the Capitoline Museums and the markets of Trajan.
+The museums of the Municipality of Rome include the Capitoline Museums and the Trajan’s Markets.